Coal is said to require 5 to 10 times its volume of trees to form, so

 from trees that grew on dry land?

 During an axis change, movement along the meridian of maximum change proceeds in excess of the speed of sound (in the air at sea level) and although water lags behind, the soil is removed down to bedrock.
 It is then replaced, or not, according to topography and the whim of the tides.
-Coal beds are formed from trees which may be piled more than a thousand feet high, and as the flood returns from the sea, sealed off with clay from the ocean depths.
+Coal beds are formed from trees that may be piled more than a thousand feet high, and as the flood returns from the sea, sealed off with clay from the ocean depths.
 Methane (CH4) from the wood itself then converts the wood and other vegetable matter into coal.
 Most tree species that have been identified in coal beds grew in forests on dry land.
 Few grew in swamps.

 Black or bituminous coal is made of trees and other plants that have been buried and sealed off from the atmosphere.
 In addition to methane that is generated by the wood itself, additional methane coursing through permeable sedimentary formations at times of catastrophe may be a factor in going beyond the formation of brown coal toward bituminous.
 Methane bubbles up from the mantle all the time, all over the world, and it floods through sedimentary formations during catastrophes.